AntiVirus - scan your system for viruses.

 Additional VirtualBox Information Sources:

-Upon opening Catfish, you will see this file search window:
+Upon opening File Search, you will see this file search window:

 You can also use the gear button for other options like displaying advanced settings in the search window.
 The advanced settings display lets you filter search results by file modification dates, file types, file extensions, etc.

-The example below shows a search in my Home folder for any file with "song" in the file name.
+The example below shows a search in my Home folder for any file with car in the file name.